Save the Date: 2023 Annual Conference - November 2 in Washington, DC!

 Our 2018 Annual Conference, Diversity + Flexibility = Embracing Change, was held on Thursday, September 27, 2018 at the Washington DC offices of Jones Day.
-For information about the 2019 conference, please check back on our Annual Conference page in early 2019.
+For information about the 2019 conference, go to our Annual Conference page.
 A huge thank you to all of our dynamic panelists, generous sponsors and engaging attendees!
 We hope you found our 2018 Annual Conference as informative as we did.

 Scroll down for a complete list of 2018 speakers and the full agenda.
 Here are a few words of wisdom from our amazing lineup of 2018 conference speakers: